leanprover-community/tutorials/README.md

 mathematics using a very hands-on approach.
 It can be used alongside [Theorem proving in Lean](https://leanprover.github.io/theorem_proving_in_lean/) or independently.
-You can first play the
+You can play the
 [Natural number game](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/)
 first, but this is not mandatory.

-Currently, those tutorials do no cover creating your own theories, only proving things in elementary real analysis.
-All exercices are adapted from a first year undergraduate course by Patrick Massot in Orsay, adding only explanations about compressing proofs using slightly advanced tactics like `rintros` and `rcases`.
+Currently, these tutorials do not cover creating your own theories, only proving things in elementary real analysis.
+All exercises are adapted from a first year undergraduate course by Patrick Massot in Orsay, adding only explanations about compressing proofs using slightly advanced tactics like `rintros` and `rcases`.